Notice of Privacy Practices

 HOW MAY WE USE AND DISCLOSE MEDICAL INFORMATION ABOUT YOU

 For Treatment.
 We may use medical information about you to provide you with medical treatment or services.
-We may disclose medical information about you to doctors, nurses, technicians, medical students or other hospital personnel who are involved in taking care of you at the hospital.
+We may disclose medical information about you to doctors, nurses, technicians, medical students or other professionals that are treating you.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian if you have diabetes so that we can arrange for appropriate meals.
-Different departments of the hospital also may share medical information about you in order to coordinate the different things you need, such as prescriptions, lab work, and x-rays.
-We also may disclose medical information about you to people outside the hospital who may be involved in your medical care after you leave the hospital, such as family members, clergy or others we use to provide services that are part of your care.
+Different departments of the hospital also may share medical information about you in order to coordinate the different things you need, such as prescriptions, lab work and x-rays.

-For Health Care Operations.
+For Healthcare Operations.
 We may use and disclose medical information about you for hospital operations.
 These uses and disclosures are necessary to run the hospital and make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatment and services and to evaluate the performance of our staff in caring for you.
-We may also combine medical information about many hospital patients to decide what additional services the hospital should offer, what services are not needed and whether certain new treatments are effective.
 We may also disclose information to doctors, nurses, technicians, medical students and other hospital personnel for review and learning purposes.
 We may also combine the medical information we have with medical information from other hospitals to compare how we are doing and see where we can make improvements in the care and services we offer.
 We may remove information that identifies you from this set of medical information so others may use it to study healthcare and healthcare delivery without learning who the specific patients are.

 Appointment Reminders.
 We may use and disclose medical information to contact you as a reminder that you have an appointment for treatment or medical care at the hospital.